 The Importance of Flushing Water Lines

-Residents who notice Tampa Water Department crews working at fire hydrants and see water running into the street may think that the City is ignoring its own philosophy on conserving water.
-The process of periodically "flushing" fire hydrants, however, is a necessary preventive maintenance activity.
-This process is part of a required maintenance program necessary to maintain the integrity of the water system and to continue to deliver the highest quality water possible to our customers.
-Flushing activity is used for two general purposes: Water Quality and Hydrant Maintenance.
+Residents who notice Tampa Water Department crews working at fire hydrants and see water running into the street may think that the City is not practicing its own advice about conserving water.
+The process of periodically "flushing" fire hydrants, however, is part of a required maintenance program to maintain the integrity of the water system and to continue to deliver the highest quality water possible to our customers.

-Every fire hydrant is flushed on an annual basis for preventative maintenance to ensure proper operation and available flow.
-Hydrants are also required to be tested when first installed and for insurance and design purposes.
-Annual hydrant testing involves opening the hydrant enough to ensure there are no restrictions in the hydrant or piping, so that it is useable by Fire crews if needed.
-The entire flushing usually lasts only minutes.
+Every fire hydrant is flushed annually for preventative maintenance to ensure proper operation and available flow.
+Annual hydrant testing involves opening the hydrant enough to ensure there are no restrictions in the hydrant or piping, so that it is ready to use, if needed.
+Flushing for maintenance usually lasts only minutes.
+Hydrants also are tested when first installed and for insurance and design purposes.

-This same philosophy of water line preventive maintenance is one that you should use in your own home.
-Your home's water heater should be drained and flushed at least once a year to keep it working efficiently and to protect the quality of water inside your home.
-Also, if you go out of town and there is no water use in your home for a week or more, when you return it's always a good idea to run all your faucets for a minute or so before using the water.
+This same philosophy of water line preventive maintenance is one that can benefit your home or business.
+Your water heater should be drained and flushed at least once a year to keep it working efficiently and to protect the quality of water inside your home.
+Also, if you go out of town and there is no water use in your home for a week or more, when you return it's a good idea to run all your faucets for a minute or so before using the water.
 This ensures that you do not use any stagnant water that may have developed in your home's pipes while you were away.

 Questions about water line flushing can be directed to Customer Service Representatives by calling (813) 274-8811 or online through the City's Message Center.